 Wisconsin court says gun site not liable in spa shooting

 MADISON, Wis.
-(AP) — A firearms website that enabled a Wisconsin man to illegally purchase the pistol he used to shoot seven people at a suburban Milwaukee spa six years ago can't be sued over the incident, the state Supreme Court ruled Tuesday.
+(AP) — The state Supreme Court dismissed a lawsuit Tuesday alleging a firearms website that enabled a man to illegally purchase the pistol he used in a mass shooting at a suburban Milwaukee spa six years ago is liable in the killings, ruling that federal law grants the site operators immunity.

-The court ruled 5-1 that federal law protects website operators from liability arising from their sites' design and functions.
-The ruling reverses a state appellate court finding that the federal Communications Decency Act grants website operators immunity only from lawsuits challenging site content provided by others and expands the act's breadth in Wisconsin.
+The court ruled 5-1 that the federal Communications Decency Act protects Armslist LLC, a firearms classifieds website.
+The act absolves website operators of any liability resulting from posting third-party content.

 Radcliffe Haughton's wife, Zina Daniel Haughton, had taken out a restraining order against him that prohibited him from possessing a firearm.
-But he bought a semiautomatic pistol and ammunition from a person he met through Armslist.com, according to court documents.
+But he bought a semi-automatic pistol and ammunition in October 2012 from a person he met through Armslist.com, according to court documents.

-The site functions as an electronic classifieds page, with buyers and sellers posting want and for-sale ads for weapons and ammunition.
-According to court documents, Haughton used an Armslist.com function that allowed him to bypass ads from licensed dealers, enabling him to avoid a background check.
-Licensed firearms dealers must conduct such checks prior to purchase; private sellers aren't required to perform them.
+Justice Ann Walsh Bradley was the lone dissenter.
+She accused the majority of allowing Armslist to hide behind the federal law and called the decision a "manufactured interpretation" of the lawsuit's arguments.

+"The allegations here ... assert liability for Armslist not based on content provided by another," Bradley wrote.
+"Rather, the allegations assert liability based on design content Armslist alone created."

-The Brady Center to Prevent Gun Violence sued in 2015 on behalf of Haughton's wife's daughter, Yasmeen Daniel, alleging the website's operator, Armslist LLC, was liable for the incident.
-Daniel argued that the site's setup encourages illegal firearm sales because it allows buyers to avoid background checks and waiting periods, provides no guidance on laws governing firearm sales and allows users to remain anonymous.
+The Brady Center to Prevent Gun Violence sued on behalf of Yasmeen Daniel, Haughton's wife's daughter, who was in the spa during the attack.
+The lawsuit argued that the setup of the site encourages illegal firearm sales because it allows buyers to avoid background checks and waiting periods, provides no guidance on laws governing firearm sales and allows users to remain anonymous.

 Armslist attorneys countered that the Communications Decency Act renders website operators immune from liability stemming from their sites' design and functions.